mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

 * **Marketplace**
     The Marketplace **repositories on GitHub have been improved** with guides and tutorials for most of the template and examples.

-* **Timeline**
+* **CMS - Timeline**
-    Now you can have the possibility to pass the attribute The concept of level for checkpoints has been introduced.
+    Now you can have the possibility to pass the attribute `level` (level 1 or level 2) to the checkpoint in order to have two different hierarchical levels of checkpoints.

 * **Browsers**
     DevOps Console visualization has been **aligned among different Browsers**.
 For the unsupported Browsers, a new page will show you the message `not supported browser IE`.
 To learn more about supported and unsupported browsers, please visit this [page](https://docs.mia-platform.eu/info/supported-browsers/) of Mia Platform Docs.